icarus-sim/icarus-sim.github.io/index.md

 understand.

 #### Modelling tools
-In addition.
 Icarus provides utilities for modelling the performance of caches and work with traffic traces.
-The code is included in the [`icarus.tools`](http://icarus-sim.github.io/doc/apidoc/icarus.tools.html) package.
+The code is included in the `icarus.tools` package.
 These tools are described in detail in [this paper](http://www.ee.ucl.ac.uk/~lsaino/publications/icarus-simutools14.pdf).

 ### Documentation